johnsanterre/DataScience/Class001-1.md

   - patient, diligent, self starting

 # Why this perspective is important:
-- Data Science == Programing, Staistics, Math,  Domain Specialist, Business specialist
+- Data Science == Programing, Statistics, Math,  Domain Specialist, Business specialist
-- Programing == Data enginer, code optimizser, Object Oriented coder, Scientific Programing
+- Programing == Data engineer, code optimizer, Object Oriented coder, Scientific Programing
-- Stastics == Bayseian, Frequentist, Statistical Machine Learning
+- Statistics == Bayesian, Frequentist, Statistical Machine Learning
 - Math == Numerical Linear Algebra, Wavelets, Signal processing,

-With so many ways to contribute, its hard to figure out how to be you versus how to be someone else.
+With so many ways to contribute, it’s hard to figure out how to be you versus how to be someone else.